DeanLemans/deanlemans.github.io/content/00-raw/my_philosophy.md

 - Silence, masks, hidden depth, lies and deception. to master myself and to master/influence others

 ---

+### solution

+- the ego must be better then the ego,
+- the ego must master the self,
+- the self must master the ego,
+- ego must tame itself in order to become more

+---

 ### Links

 - [trajectory](../trajectory.md)